Discover more from Black Mountain Analysis

 Now we are coming closer to my conclusion.

-The best-case scenario for the world would be if BRICS and the SCO bring the American imperial economy down, in such a way, that it couldn’t sustain its empire and network of military bases any longer.
+The best-case scenario for the world would be if BRICS and the SCO bring the American imperial economy down in such a way that it couldn’t sustain its empire and network of military bases any longer.
 Thereby it would withdraw under an economic and social collapse from its bases abroad.
 Don’t get me wrong.
 I do not wish the American people their downfall.
 Absolutely not!
 I like Americans (the people, not the imperial parasite) as much as I do anyone else.
-I wish for the American people, that your country comes out stronger through the hard times that are ahead.
-That you manage to become a normal nation among others and that every single American becomes prosperous.
+I wish for the American people that their country comes out stronger through the hard times that are ahead.
+That they manage to become a normal nation among others and that every single American becomes prosperous.
 This with normal trade relations with other nations, without the need to bomb them to get good trade conditions.

 Option two is war.
-Therefore, China is currently building the biggest military the world has ever seen.
+Accordingly, China is currently building the biggest military the world has ever seen.
 But it is not ready yet in terms of quantity or professionalism/experience.
-But it certainly will be, within the next few years, 2030 at the latest.
-Russia, currently pinning down the empire in Europe and depleting it, is the biggest gift China can get.
+But it certainly will be within the next few years, 2030 at the latest.
+Russia pinning down the empire in Europe and depleting it is the biggest gift China can get.
 That’s why China will do what it can to sustain this status.
 Therefore, China is helping Russia to circumvent most of the sanctions.

-And Russia is more than returning the favour.
+And Russia is more than returning the favor.
 She is buying time for China with her blood as a side effect of her existential struggle against NATO.

-Well, I will stop here, since I’m planning to write a separate article about the struggle in the Pacific region.
+Well, I will stop here since I’m planning to write a separate article about the struggle in the Pacific region.
 But please keep the following in mind.
 I can make more or less accurate predictions for the timeframe of one year (operational).
 I can explain the shape, probabilities and boundaries of a strategy, which covers up to three years.
 The actual implementation could look completely different.
-And everything one writes, including myself, that would make predictions for a time after three years (vision), simply writes fairy tales.
+And anything one writes (including me) that makes predictions for a time beyond three years (vision), is simply a fairy tale.

 Nevertheless, I’ll try to write such a fairy tale about the Pacific region in another article.
 But I’ll mark it as an assumption and also as one possible scenario between infinite possible scenarios.
 Hence, you’ll need to consider it to learn backgrounds but apart from that you should take it with a grain of salt.